rampall/beest/README.md

-**Warning: This project is a WIP in alpha state.
+**Warning: This project is a WIP in early alpha.
 And is being actively developed.
 No guarantees can be made about its stability, efficiency, and security at this stage.**

 # Beest